tshmieldev/Stream-Text-Snippets-2/README.md

 ### API Integration
 ```
 Input: $catFact
 Output: Cats have five toes on their front paws, but only four toes on their back paws.
+(Fetched from API on demand)
 ```

 ## Browser Compatibility